 The Five Stages of LoveReading Time: 7 minutes

 For many millennia, humans have been on the hunt for something: security.
 Feeling insecure, in fact, is the greatest driver behind all the misery we inflict upon ourselves.
 Why?
 Because we search for it in the wrong way.
 We’re hoping that all our fears, anxieties and uncertainties can be taken away from the outside.
+By loving.

 But then, if this does ever happen, it doesn’t last.
 The result?
 We become disappointed, even more insecure, and then hopeless we’re ever going to find it.
 And we’re back to where we started, now also searching for relief from the letdown.

 As long as we are preoccupied with finding security on the material side of life, we don’t even realize there is another kind of insecurity to consider.
 It’s only after we achieve some level of material security that this other gnawing feeling of inner insecurity pipes up, clamoring for attention.

 Typically, we’ll try to drown out this voice using distractions and evasions, both of the pleasurable and the painful variety.
 But eventually we are forced to face our inner uncertainties.
 We’re going to have to ask ourselves questions we’ve never dared ask before.
 Like, what exactly am I so insecure about?

 The realistic way out of our insecurities is to face them, admit them and accept them.
 Or at least that’s a start.
 Then we’ll need to sift through our inner errors and misunderstandings until we find the solid ground upon which we can withstand the storms of life.

 So is that what we usually do?
 In a word, no.